 What damages are available when there is a breach of contract?

-Of course, there are other types of damages that might arise, however, punitive damages are normally not available for a breach of contract (other than a bad faith insurance claim).
+Of course, there are other types of damages that might arise, however, punitive damages are normally not available for a breach of contract (other than a bad faith insurance failure to pay or defend case.

 Are there any defenses the breaching party can raise in a breach of contract lawsuit?